1988–89 Los Angeles Kings season

-The 1988–89 Los Angeles Kings season, was the Kings' 22nd season in the National Hockey League.
-It saw the Kings finish second in the Smythe Division with a record of 42-31-7, for 91 points.
+The 1988–89 Los Angeles Kings season, was the Kings' 22nd season in the National Hockey League (NHL).
+It saw the Kings finish second in the Smythe Division with a record of 42 wins and 31 losses and 7 losses in overtime for 91 points.

 The 1988–89 season was the first for the great Wayne Gretzky in a Kings uniform.
 He had come over in a shocking trade with the Edmonton Oilers in the off-season (see below).
-Paced by Gretzky, Los Angeles led the league in goal scoring, with a total of 376 goals scored.
-In the playoffs, the Kings upset the Oilers, Gretzky's former team, in seven games in the Smythe Division Semi-finals before being swept in the Smythe Division Finals by the eventual Stanley Cup champion Calgary Flames in four straight games.
+Paced by Gretzky, Los Angeles Kings led the league in goal scoring, with a total of 376 goals scored.
+In the playoffs, the Kings completed the upset by beating the Oilers (defending champions and Gretzky's former team) in seven games in the Smythe Division Semi-finals before being swept in the Smythe Division Finals by the eventual Stanley Cup champion Calgary Flames in four straight games.

 This was also the first season that the Kings wore their silver and black uniforms, which they would wear until the 1997–98 season.
 In the off-season, they had changed their team colours to silver and black from gold and purple, which were more associated with their co-tenants at the Great Western Forum, the National Basketball Association's Los Angeles Lakers.
 They had also unveiled a new logo that reflected the new team colours.

+As of 2025, this remains the most recent season where the Kings eliminated the Oilers in the playoffs as the Kings have lost 7 straight playoff series since, and the Kings are 2–9 all time in series wins against the Oilers.